-If your mattress is starting to sag and you can’t afford to buy a new one, a quick solution is to buy a bunkie board or plywood.
+Is your mattress starting to sag, and you can’t afford to buy a new one?

 Both options will give your mattress a boost and make rolling into ditches a thing of the past.
-What’s more, they’re easy and effective – and they won’t deplete your bank balance.
+What’s more, they’re easy and effective – and won’t make you break the bank.

 The final decision between Bunkie Boards vs Plywood rests on whether you’re happy to pay for a ready-made product, or save money and finish the work yourself.
 If a low-cost solution is your priority, then plywood is the clear winner in this category.